10 Things you Should Know Before Moving to Winston Salem, North Carolina

 Mantle Blog

 Winston-Salem is the fifth-largest city in North Carolina and it is the largest city in Forsyth County.
 With that being said, you can guess that there is an abundant amount of things to do in this city, something to always keep you busy.
 This is why many people love being in the city.
 Moving is stressful enough, so read up on why Winston-Salem is the place for you before your big move.
+So here’s a few things you should know before moving to Winston Salem.

 1. Winston is referred to as Camel City.